What are the best index funds and ETFs if one invests at Fidelity? I have accounts at Fidelity. I will give my choices.

 US Broad Market

 Fidelity already has an open-end fund Spartan Total Market Index Fund (FSTVX) with an expense ratio at only 0.07%.
 The minimum investment for the Advantage class is only $10k.
 This fund will work just fine.
-I don’t need to use an ETF.
+You don’t need to use an ETF.

 US Small Cap